The Best AR9 Uppers in 2023

 The second way is to attach the 9mm upper onto a standard AR-15 lower with a mag well adapter.
 AR uppers match AR lowers’ specifications, so the fit with an AR lower and PCC upper may leave a little to be desired.

+- Purpose.
 The first question you have to ask yourself is what purpose this gun is serving?
 Barrel length is the most significant factor when determining your 9mm carbine’s purpose.
 A shorter barrel will be suitable for defensive situations, and a longer barrel can be used in competition or to replicate the size and weight of a traditional AR-15.
 Take a look at the muzzle device that comes with the upper receiver.
 For most purposes, I’m fine with an A2 flash hider.
 With that said, a more aggressive muzzle brake can help keep the muzzle level, which is key to competitions when every second counts.
 If you plan on suppressing your 9mm AR once it’s assembled, it’s worth looking around to see if there are options out there that come from the factory with a muzzle device that’s compatible with your suppressor.
 Otherwise, making sure that the barrel is threaded appropriately for whichever muzzle device you want to add is a must.

+- Rail/Handguard System.
 Similarly, the uppers mentioned above all come with an M-Lok compatible handguard or Lok rail.
 If mounting a flashlight or laser on the handguard, mount it to the side — and out of the way — of the sights.
 Mounting systems like M-Lok are so crucial for this reason alone — they keep your sight line clear.
 If you’re buying this as your first AR, make sure that any accessories that you buy, such as a light or a foregrip of some kind, will work with the rail on the upper, or else you risk having to make some convoluted setup with putting rail sections to convert from one type to another.
 If you already have accessories, it makes sense to buy an upper that is already compatible.

 Magazine choice matters